Ars-Linguistica/mlconjug3/README.rst

 =========

-| A Python library to conjugate verbs in French, English, Spanish, Italian, Portuguese and Romanian (more soon)
+| A Python Command Line application and library to conjugate verbs in French, English, Spanish, Italian, Portuguese and Romanian (more soon)
     using Machine Learning techniques.
 | Any verb in one of the supported language can be conjugated, as the module contains a Machine Learning model of how the verbs behave.
 | Even completely new or made-up verbs can be successfully conjugated in this manner.